Our team

 headshot of Ayn Welleford

-E. Ayn Welleford MS, PhD
+E. Ayn Welleford M.S., Ph.D.

 Email: ewellefo@vcu.edu